MinnPost/migrate-drupal-to-wordpress/results.md

 15. Candidate (related to that elections group of modules)

+### Other stuff we don't have to migrate

+1. Weather
+2. Quiz

 ### File folders we don't have to migrate into database

 1. /sites/default/files/imagecache/400xY